Black Girls and Sport: A Breakup Story

 We need your help to #KeepBlackGirlsPlaying

 - SHARE: Post the Dear Sport video and message on social media to amplify Black girls’ voices.
-Share the research report with colleagues.
+Share the research report with clubs, coaches, teachers and colleagues

 - LEARN: Read the full report to understand what Black girls face in sport